SansGuidon/bookmarks/README.md

 * [John Cutler](https://medium.com/@johnpcutler/company-culture-is-44592c36958c) - (2016) company culture is…
 * [Dean Baker](https://www.politico.com/agenda/story/2017/10/25/doctors-salaries-pay-disparities-000557) - (2017) The problem of doctors’ salaries
 * [Yevgeniy Brikman](https://www.ybrikman.com/writing/2017/05/05/the-truth-about-startups/) - (2017) The Truth About Startups
+* [Joël Spolsky](https://www.joelonsoftware.com/2006/09/07/a-field-guide-to-developers-2/) - (2006) A Field Guide to Developers : what they’re looking for, what they like and dislike in a workplace, and what it’s going to take to be a top choice for top developers.

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job